iykescode/iykescode/README.md

 ### Hi there, I'm Ikechukwu Michael Chuks 👋

 I'm a passionate software developer with a love for coding and creating meaningful projects.
-Currently diving deep into Java Development using Springboot as my main stack.
-I specialize in Backend and API development but also work on Fullstack Springboot projects as well.
+Currently diving deep into Java Development.

+## 🚀 Skills and Technologies

+- **Languages:** Java, JavaScript, PHP
+- **Web Technologies and Frameworks:** HTML, CSS, React.js, Bootstrap, Springboot, JQuery
+- **Databases:** MongoDB, MySQL, PostgreSQL, MSSQL
+- **Tools:** Git, VS Code, Docker, Kubernetes, Jenkins, JIRA
 <!--
 **iykescode/iykescode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.